PhyrionX/color-game/README.md

 # Color game react typescript

 Game color, here are ten screens, and on each screen, you are given a word and two buttons to choose from.
 Select the Color of the word, not the word!
+Max score is 10000, but is very difficult.

 This application is written in ReactJs, Typescript and Sass.